 10. Adding an element in the list

-This will add/append the data in the list.
+This will add/append the data to the list.
 It will be added at the end of the list.

 This is a guide to Python List.
-Here we discuss the introduction to Python Lists along with the top 10 types of Python Lists with Example.
-You can also go through our other suggested articles to learn more–
+Here we discuss a brief overview along with the top 10 types of Python Lists with Example.
+You can also go through our other suggested articles to learn more –